vikrantrobosoftin/hacker-news-client-app-cra-ts/README.md

-# Getting Started with Create React App
+# Hacker News Client App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And all components are exposed in [Storybook](https://www.storybook.js.org/).

 ## Available Scripts